-Ensure you collect your new prescription in plenty of time to ensure you have a good supply of drugs and make sure you keep your drugs in a safe, dry, cool place, away from children.
+Right place & time.
+Collect your new prescription in plenty of time to ensure you have a good supply of drugs and make sure you keep your drugs in a safe, dry, cool place, away from children.
 Bathrooms are not ideal because of the humidity.

+Compartmentalise.
 You can probably get pill containers or dosette boxes from your clinic.
-They have compartments where you can divide up your tablets according to when they need to be taken.
+They have compartments so you can divide up your tablets according to when they need to be taken.
 They can help if you forget which pills to take, or if you’re not sure whether you’ve already taken your pills.

+Reminders.
 Keep a note, a picture or some other reminder on the back of your front door to remind you to take medication with you before leaving home.
-You can also set an alarm on your mobile phone or watch to ring when your doses are due, although this can draw the attention of other people.
+You can also set an alarm on your mobile phone or your watch to ring when your doses are due, although this can draw the attention of other people.

-If you keep a diary or pill planner you can tick off the dose once you’ve taken it, and if you use a computer at work, you can use the calendar or task programme to automatically send you reminders.
+Keeping tabs.
+If you keep a diary or pill planner, you can tick off the dose once you’ve taken it, and if you use a computer at work, you can use the calendar or task programme to automatically send you reminders.
 You could use a code word to mean anti-HIV drugs.
 You can also use the My medication and reminders tools on this site to ensure you take your treatment on time.

+No surprises.
 Plan for weekends, holidays or other times when you don’t have your usual routine.
 Make extra efforts to remind yourself and, if appropriate, ask the people you’re with to remind you.
 Take extra medication in case your scheduled return is delayed.

+Have water.
 Keep a bottle of water in your bag, so you can take your treatment wherever you are.
 If you don’t want people to see you taking your treatment, excuse yourself to go to the toilet or to make a phone call.

+Never run out.
 Avoid running out of your medication by renewing your prescriptions in advance.

+Ask for help.
 Ask a partner, trusted family member or friend to remind you to take your doses.

+Emergency dose.
 Keep an emergency dose close at hand – for example, in your bag, glove compartment of a car or at a partner’s or friend’s home.
 If you have to go to an Accident and Emergency department at a hospital, take sufficient HIV medication with you in case you are admitted.